The things you say . . .

 THANKS for showing me the site.
 I liked the ‘Funny Photos’.

-Bill Pearson, Webmaster of Nantwich website
+Bill Pearson, Webmaster of a personal Nantwich website